 I am a self confessed planning fanatic!
 Having previous experience in the web and project management industries, I have learnt the importance of listening to what the client wants and finishing on time and within budget.

 I believe proper planning is key to achieving outstanding results.
 In getting all the ideas down on paper, we ensure that nothing is overlooked during the photography session.
+Creating an in-depth shot list allows for a shoot Photography session.

 The 'business end' of the process!